serfreeman1337/ext_audio_loader/README.md

 This script searches in folder for audio tracks and subtitles for video and loads them

 ### Usage
-* Enable "Autoload external audio track and subtitle file" in "View" menu
+* Enable "Autoload external audio track and subtitles" in "View" menu
 * Play video file

 ### Known bugs